Pazemo/docs/source/index.html.old.md

 Step 4: Fund a transfer

-A transfer is a withdraw order you make to a recipient account based on a quote.
+A transfer is a payout order you make to a recipient account based on a quote.
 Once created, a transfer will need to be funded within the next 14 days (7 days for email transfers) or it’ll automatically get cancelled.

 ### Request